 The Go Blu is another small, portable headphone Amp/DAC in a sea of many, but what, if anything, does it bring to the table that other similar items do not?

-Today we’ll compare iFi’s Go Blu to a couple of other portable dacs that I have here and find out which sounds best as well as which is most worthy of purchase based on features.
+Today we’ll compare iFi’s Go Blu to a couple of other portable dacs that I have here and find out which sounds best as well as which is most worthy of purchase based on features and overall value.

 For starters, the Go Blu’s volume potentiometer doubles as a multi-function button.